-At present the Law of the Church of Scotland provides only that ministers and deacons are able to marry couples of the opposite sex.
+At present the Law of the Church of Scotland only allows ministers and deacons to marry opposite-sex couples.

 Documents and supporting material relating to the Church's position on same sex marriage

 - Marriage and Civil Partnership (Scotland) Act – Advice from the Principal Clerk 31 March 2014

 - Full Consultation response - 1 December 2011